Poetry as a Way of Life

 Explore

 We read and discussed and wrote poems together.
-Manuscripts emerged and collections were published.
-We laughed and noticed how much happier we were, in the company of fellow poets.
+Manuscripts emerged.
+Collections were published.
+We laughed, and noticed how much happier we were in the company of fellow poets.

-Now, a dozen years into the experiment, Holly’s vision for a warm and inclusive gathering place that celebrates the imagination, offers accessible instruction on the art and craft of poetry, and deepens our humanity takes the form of a year-round poetry school, now known as Poetry Forge, serving those who seek a creative writing education outside of academia.
-Classes are immersive, flexible, and welcoming.
+More than a decade into the experiment, Holly’s vision for a warm and inclusive gathering place—one that celebrates the imagination, offers accessible instruction in the art and craft of poetry, and deepens our shared humanity—has taken the form of a year-round poetry school now known as Poetry Forge.

-Based in southern Maine, USA, in a small wooden writing studio near the sea, our students hail from varied backgrounds, although we all seem to have discovered the power or poetry, and the importance of making space for this part of our human experience.
+Based in southern Maine, in a small wooden writing studio near the sea, Poetry Forge serves a geographically diverse community of writers.
+Our students hail from many backgrounds, though we seem to share a belief in the power of poetry—and in the importance of making space for this essential part of our human experience.

-To date Holly has worked with thousands of writers—some of them highly accomplished, others just beginning to explore the practice of poetry—both online and in workshops and retreats in places such as Northern Michigan, New York’s Hudson Valley, and the Outer Hebrides.
+To date, Holly has worked with thousands of writers—some highly accomplished, others just beginning—through online offerings and in workshops and retreats held in places such as Maine, Michigan, New York’s Hudson Valley, and Scotland.

 All Are Welcome

-Reading, writing, drafting, refining, talking and being together in a circle of like-minded people has a way of shifting the way the world looks and what one wants from life.
+Reading, writing, drafting, refining, and being together in a creative community has a way of shifting how the world looks—and what we want from our lives.

 Workshops